Skip to main content

 A database instance consists of the following components:

 • Database instance: Acts as the central object managing storage and compute resources.
-It provides multiple endpoints for user connections.
+It provides one or more endpoints for user connections.

 • Compute nodes: Represents a group of compute nodes, where one node is the primary, handling write operations, and the others are secondary.
 Secondary compute nodes are optional.
 They are separated into different zones to provide high availability.
 Compute nodes can be paused, retaining storage while halting compute resources.

 • Endpoints: The default database endpoint routes read and write requests to the primary node.
 Read-only endpoints are optional.
-They route requests to secondary nodes, which can help to balance read-heavy workloads.
+They route requests to secondary nodes, which can help to balance read and write-heavy workloads.

 • Failure handling: If the primary node fails and your instance is configured for high availability, a secondary node automatically takes over as the primary, maintaining system availability.